 Do you see yourself moving to the suburbs with David and the kids at some point in your life?

-We do not have any immediate plans to move out of the city, but we are lucky to often get out of the city on weekends to Bedford, Montauk or other surrounding cities.
+David and I don’t have any immediate plans to move out of the city, but we are lucky to often get out of New York City on weekends to Bedford, Montauk or other surrounding New York suburbs.
 Having the ability to get away makes city living easier.

 You spent some time in Princeton, NJ.
 What were your favorite restaurants in Princeton?
 What were your go-to places in the Princeton area?

 I loved my time at Princeton!
-It is such a great university and also a great little town.
-My favorite spots in town are Small World Coffee, PJ’s Pancake House (which I lived above my senior year) and The Bent Spoon for amazing ice cream.
-And La Mezzaluna is my favorite restaurant.
+Princeton is such a great university and also a great little town.
+My favorite spots in Princeton are Small World Coffee, PJ’s Pancake House (which I lived above my senior year) and The Bent Spoon for amazing ice cream.
+And La Mezzaluna is my favorite restaurant in Princeton, NJ.

 The idea of FEED came to you during your Princeton years.
 Tell me more about FEED.
 How did you get started?